When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: Introduction

-Most existing research on demographic bias in text-to-image generation has focused on images that directly depict people---examining how models generate humans of different demographics \cite{bianchi2023easily,naik2023social, seshadri2023bias,barve2025can}.
+Text-to-image generation models, such as GPT, Imagen, and Stable Diffusion, have achieved remarkable success \cite{ramesh2021zero, saharia2022photorealistic, rombach2022high, oppenlaender2022creativity, zhang2023text,cong2025attribute,shimoda2025type}, increasingly supporting tasks in marketing, design, and many creative workflows~\cite{turchi2023human, hanafy2023artificial,shelby2024generative}.
+As these systems become more widely deployed, ensuring their outputs are fair and unbiased has become a pressing concern~\citep{holstein2019improving,raza2025fairsense,bengio2026international,vice2025exploring}.
+Most existing research on demographic bias in text-to-image generation has focused on images that directly depict people, examining how models generate humans of different demographics \cite{bianchi2023easily,naik2023social, seshadri2023bias,barve2025can}.
 These studies revealed significant disparities in occupational representation, skin tone, and gender portrayal when humans are explicitly included in generated images.

-However, demographic bias can appear more subtly in images of non-human objects, where the same type of object may be styled or configured differently based on demographic cues in the prompt.
-Unlike bias in images that depict people, this implicit form of bias has received little attention, yet it can quietly embed stereotypes into products, marketing materials, and visual content when users generate objects for real-world use \cite{huang2025implicit}.
-For example, a prompt like ``shirt for women'' may yield images of pink or pastel-colored shirts, while ``shirt for men'' may result in darker tones.
-This reinforces the stereotype that women prefer such colors, even though many women may want to wear darker clothing.
-As a result, these biased outputs can influence real-world product offerings, leading to more pink shirts for women and fewer options in darker colors.
-Such patterns not only limit consumer choice but also reinforce gender norms in society.
+However, demographic bias can appear more subtly in images of non-human objects, where the same object is styled differently based on demographic prompt cues.
+This implicit form has received little attention, yet it can quietly embed stereotypes into products and marketing materials generated for real-world use \cite{huang2025implicit}.
+For example, ``car for women'' may yield pink or compact cars while ``car for men'' may produce black sedans, reinforcing gendered assumptions about vehicle preference.
+Importantly, demographic differences are not inherently problematic, and real-world preferences may genuinely be skewed.
+The concern is \emph{bias amplification}~\cite{wang2021bias}: outputs exaggerate such skew beyond what real preferences would justify, most starkly when every generation for a group collapses onto a single attribute.
+Such deterministic outputs limit consumer choice and constitute a representational harm~\cite{barocas2017problem} that can propagate at scale~\cite{bianchi2023easily}.